eswarachitimi/Mulesoft/DataWeave/DataWeave-Selectors.md

+# Selectors

-DataWeave selectors traverse the structures of objects and arrays and return matching values.
+- DataWeave selectors traverse the structures of objects and arrays and return matching values.

-DataWeave selectors allow navigating any combination of Objects and Arrays to get to the data you need.
+- DataWeave selectors allow navigating any combination of Objects and Arrays to get to the data you need.

 ![image](https://github.com/user-attachments/assets/a99ff0c6-b866-4cc0-bf5a-d1f727a6e7fc)